 230 Mercer Street – The Harmony Inn offers German favorites with a twist in a reportedly haunted historical building.

-253A Mercer Street – Grab a cup of coffee at Wunderbar Coffee where an Argentinian couple serves Italian coffee in a German town!
+253A Mercer Street – Grab a cup of coffee at Wunderbar Coffee and Crepes where an Argentinian couple serves Italian coffee in a German town!

 253D Mercer Street – At Darn Yarn Needles and Thread, you’ll find a nice and knotty fiber arts store with American-made, fair-trade and eco-friendly supplies.

 Harmony Cemetery – See if you can move the one-ton revolving gate!

 120 N. Perry Highway – You’re going to love ‘olive’ the varieties of extra virgin olive oil and balsamic vinegars at The Enchanted Olive!
 They also carry specialty food and gifts!

 135 McNulty Lane – For a great view while you tee off your 18 holes, visit Strawberry Ridge Golf Course just off of Route 19.
 They also offer a driving range.

 430 Perry Highway – Enjoy a view of the ‘backwoods’ from the outdoor deck while you dine in the 160 year old building that houses The Log Cabin Inn.